bmc0/dsp/README.md

 	(dBFS).
 * `ladspa_host module_path plugin_label [control ...]`
 	Apply a LADSPA plugin.
 Supports any number of input/output ports (with the exception of zero output ports).
-Plugins with zero input ports will replace selected input channels with their output(s).
 If a plugin has one or zero input ports, it will be instantiated multiple times to handle multi-channel input.

 	Controls which are not explicitly set or are set to `-` will use default values (if available).